Media guidelines for journalists

 - Undetermined: The patient is in the process of receiving a medical assessment.

-- Treated and released: Patient was treated and discharged from the hospital.
+- Released: Patient was treated and discharged from the hospital.

 Patient information, including one-word conditions, cannot be released to the media if: